bonn0062/GSoD/absolute_beginners.rst

   arr = np.array([1, 2, 3, 4, 5, 6, 7, 8])

-You can print the shape and then length of the array.
+You can print the shape and the length of the array.

 ::